Macroscopic localization and collective memory in Poisson renewal resetting: Model definition and main results

 with $\beta>0$ and survival probability $\Psi(\tau)=(1+\tau/\tau_0)^{-\beta}$; our main results are independent of these specific choices.
 Reset events occur at global rate $rN$: at each reset, selected particles -- see different protocols below -- are instantaneously returned to the origin $x=0$ and their renewal clocks are reset by sampling a new waiting time $\tau$ from $\psi(\tau)$.
 The rate $rN$ is chosen so that in the absence of collective effects, each particle resets at rate $r$.

-Our first central finding is that regardless of the reset protocol, a macroscopic fraction of particles occupies a discrete state at the reset location -- a hallmark we attribute to renewal dynamics.
-This discrete state is generic, does not depend on the specific forms of $\psi(\tau)$ and $\omega(\xi)$, and vanishes only in the diffusion limit.
+Our first central finding, presented in Sec.~\ref{sec:independent}, is that regardless of the reset protocol, a macroscopic fraction of particles occupies a discrete state at the reset location -- a hallmark we attribute to renewal dynamics.
+This discrete state is generic, does not depend on the reset protocol (see Secs. \ref{sec:extremal} and \ref{sec:collective}) or on the specific forms of $\psi(\tau)$ and $\omega(\xi)$, and vanishes only in the diffusion limit.

-Next, we establish that collective effects can generate long-term memory.
+In Sec.~\ref{sec:extremal}, we establish that collective effects can generate long-term memory.
 We contrast two reset protocols: independent resets, where particles are randomly selected for reset, and extremal resets, where the particle farthest from the origin is reset.
-Using the age-structure framework, we show that independent resets lead to a stationary state and reduce the ensemble dynamics to those of a single particle ($N=1$).
+Using the age-structured framework, we show that independent resets lead to a stationary state and reduce the ensemble dynamics to those of a single particle ($N=1$).
 By contrast, extremal resets yield a time-dependent solution and persistent aging at long times~\footnote{Aging is defined here as the breakdown of time-translation invariance in macroscopic observables, manifested by their explicit dependence on the time since system preparation.
 In renewal processes, this is typically associated with a time-dependent renewal rate.}.
 The extremal reset rule couples otherwise independent renewal processes through a slowly evolving geometric constraint, generating collective memory.